 Unalienable means “incapable of being alienated, that is, sold and transferred.”
 (Black’s Law Dictionary, Sixth Edition, pg.
 1523, author’s emphasis)

 Now, in this sense, the term “natural right” is kind of a misnomer.
 The term can and would have to include the privileges that make up the benefits associated with forming society in the first place.
 It is not as if the same natural men and woman that have “natural” rights in a state of nature, aren’t the same natural men and woman living amongst a society.
-If society itself is unnatural, why do we all seem to desire to live in one?
+If society itself is unnatural, why do so many seem to desire to live in one?
 Therefore, Civil privileges, when based on fundamental rights, are actually natural, and, in fact, can be extremely beneficial tools in securing and exercising those rights which God gave each and every one of us.

 Civil privileges can properly be termed as “rights,” since a “right” is merely defined as a “just claim,” as found in the 1828 Noah Webster Dictionary.
 But, for the purpose of semantical precision, we must understand the differences in source between that of fundamental rights, and that of acquired civil rights.
 Society itself is based on an implied social compact that surrounds the unalienable fundamental rights and duties of the individuals that make it up.
 None of those individuals’ respective rights are of any more value than anyone else’s, and therefore, even those inalienable privileges that come as a result of the social compact, must be equal to all for it to maintain harmony with natural law.
 [Yet, in a sense, it should be pointed out, that some may logically consider fundamental rights a inalienable, not in relation to other mortal men on this planet, but in relation to the God that they view as their Creator.]

-Therefore, in regards to our civic duty to our fellowman in general, we must be able to identify which rights and duties can legitimately come as a result of social compact, while always keeping in mind the understanding of fundamental rights and duties.
+Therefore, in regards to our civic duty to our fellowman in general, we must be able to identify which rights and duties can legitimately come as a result of social compact, while always keeping in mind the correct understanding of fundamental rights and duties.
 We must be able to identify when a civil privilege is legitimate and in harmony with fundamental rights, always remembering that those rights should be recognized as superseding any privilege and benefit that can be legitimately associated with any government.
 In other words, when is a civil right in harmony with the natural rights/duties paradigm that government’s sole purpose it is to help secure?

 “Man did not enter into society to become worse than he was before, nor to have fewer rights than he had before, but to have those rights better secured.
 His natural rights are the foundation of all his civil rights…